Drekin/win-unicode-console/README.rst

 Acknowledgements
 ----------------

-The code of ``streams`` module is based the code submited to http://bugs.python.org/issue1602.
+The code of ``streams`` module is based on the code submited to http://bugs.python.org/issue1602.